Irish bank strikes (1966–1976)

 The Irish bank strikes between 1966 and 1976 were three strikes of about a year's total duration which closed down all the clearing banks in Ireland.
 The strikes provided economists with a unique opportunity to study the functioning of a modern economy without access to bank deposits.
 Despite the significantly reduced access to bank deposits, the economy continued to grow, with cheques being widely employed in lieu of cash.
+A 2026 study found that the 1966 strike was "associated with a shortfall in economic activity that punctuated a decade of robust growth.
+The qualitative evidence depicts the struggles of households and firms managing a credit crunch, a liquidity shock, and rising transaction costs."

 The strikes lasted from May 7 – July 30, 1966, May 1 – November 17, 1970, and June 28 – September 6, 1976.
 The strikes affected all the associated banks: the Bank of Ireland, the Allied Irish Banks, the Northern Bank, and the Ulster Bank.
 These four banks accounted for about 60% of total bank deposits in the country as of 1970.